NETT: Solving Inverse Problems with Deep Neural Networks: Application to sparse data tomography

 \subsection{Results and discussion}

-The top left image in Figure~\ref{fig:SLphant} shows a Shepp-Logan type phantom $\signal \colon \R^{256\times 256}\rightarrow \R$ corresponding to a function on the domain $[-1,1]^2$.
+The top left image in Figure~\ref{fig:SLphant} shows a Shepp-Logan type phantom $\signal \in \R^{256\times 256}$ corresponding to a function on the domain $[-1,1]^2$.
 It is of the same type as the training data, but is not contained in the training data.
 The NETT reconstruction $\signal_{10}$ and $\signal_{50}$ with Algorithm~\ref{alg:gradient} after 10 and 50 iterations for the Shepp-Logan type phantom are shown in the bottom row of Figure \ref{fig:SLphant}.
 The top right image Figure \ref{fig:SLphant} shows the reconstruction $\signal_{\rm FBP} = \Fo^\sharp \Fo \signal $ with the FBP algorithm of \cite{finch2007inversion}.
 The relative $L^2$-errors $E(\zsignal) \coloneqq \snorm{\signal-\zsignal}_2/ \snorm{\signal}_2$ of the iterates for the Shepp-Logan type phantom are $E(\signal_{10})=0.262$ and $E(\signal_{50})=0.192$, whereas the relative error of the FBP reconstruction is $E( \signal_{\rm FBP} )=0.338$.
 From Figure~\ref{fig:SLphant} one recognizes that NETT is able to well remove under-sampling artifacts while preserving high resolution information.

 We also consider a phantom image (blobs phantom) that additionally includes smooth parts and is of different type from the phantoms used for training.
 The blobs phantom as well as the FBP reconstruction $\signal_{\rm FBP}$ and NETT reconstructions $\signal_{10}$ and $\signal_{50}$ are shown in Figure~\ref{fig:SMOOTHphant}.
 For the blobs phantom, the relative reconstruction errors are given by $E(\signal_{10})=0.176$, $E(\signal_{50})=0.102$ and $E(\signal_{\rm FBP}) = 0.179$.
-Again, for this phantom different from the training set, NETT removes under-sampling artifacts and at the same time preserves high resolution.
+Again, for this phantom different from the training set, NETT removes under-sampling artifacts and at the same time preserves high resolution. {\cm Results for another phantom of different type from training data are shown in Figure~\ref{fig:X_phantom}.}